 An assistance animal is one that helps humans in their day-to-day lives.
 There are several types of service animals, and they all have different missions.

-Lastly, an emotional support animal (ESA) is also considered an assistance animal.
+Lastly, an emotional support animal (ESA) is also considered an assistance animal in some provinces.
 They help people with mental health issues such as anxiety, depression, and post-traumatic stress disorder (PTSD).
-An ESA’s job is to better the mental health and wellness of their owners.
+An ESA’s job is to help support the mental health and wellness of their owners.
 They do this with love, support, and patience.

 You might have also seen therapy dogs in public settings like hospitals and nursing homes.
 However, they’re not considered assistance animals.

 An emotional support animal letter is the most important document you can have as an ESA owner.
-It states that your furry companion is not a pet, but an assistance animal.
-This means they have many more rights than a regular pet does!
+It states that your furry companion is not a pet but an important part of your clinical treatment plan.

 Travel Laws: The Canadian Transportation Agency

 Traveling by plane?
 No worries.
 Bring your furry best friend with you and leave flight anxiety at home!
-The Aircraft Accessibility for Persons with Disabilities Act gives you the right to fly with your ESA.
+The Aircraft Accessibility for Persons with Disabilities voluntary code gives you the right to fly with your ESA.

 There aren’t any federal laws about housing or going to public places with an ESA in Canada.
 Each province drafts its own laws.